SEO & Web Development

 How it hurts SEO:

-• Breaks anchor text in internal links
+• Corrupts anchor text in internal links

-• Corrupts structured data and JSON-LD markup
+• Breaks structured data and JSON-LD markup

-3. Mixed Line Break Types (Windows vs. Unix)
+3. Mixed line break types (Windows vs. Unix)

 • Windows: CRLF (Carriage Return + Line Feed: \r\n)